m-barthelemy/vpn-webauth/README.md

 # What is it?

-This is quick (and dirty) web application allowing to add a second round of authentication to a Strongswan VPN using OAuth2.
+This is a web application allowing to add web authentication round to a Strongswan VPN using OAuth2 (**Google/Gsuite** or **Microsoft Azure**) and optional 2FA.

-It doesn't replace, and in fact requires, the normal Strongswan authentication process using passwords or certificates.
+It doesn't replace the normal Strongswan authentication process using passwords or certificates.

+VPN-webauth can integrate with Strongswan in 2 ways:
-This project uses the `ext-auth` Strongswan plugin to hook itself into the authentication flow and provide an additional layer of authentication using OAuth2 (**Google/Gsuite** or **Microsoft Azure**) and optional 2FA.
+- by using the `ext-auth` Strongswan plugin to hook itself into the authentication flow.

+- by acting as a small Radius server, and taking over Strongswan for the initial client authentication (using passwords or client certificates)

-This can help to protect your organization aganist VPN credentials or certificates being leaked or stolen.
+VPN-webauth can help to protect your organization aganist VPN credentials or certificates being leaked or stolen.
 It can also help achieve compliance with some security standards requiring MFA to be implemented for VPNs giving access to sensitive environments.

-This tool compatible with all VPN clients and operating systems.
+This tool is compatible with all VPN clients and operating systems.

 # How does it work?

- - The user registers to the webapp (_before_ connecting to the VPN)
+ - The user first needs to register to the webapp, _before_ connecting to the VPN
  - They authenticate using OAuth2 (for now, Google and Azure Directory are supported)
  - Optionally, they are required to complete additional authentication, using an OTP token (independent from the OAuth2 provider 2FA), TouchID/FaceID or a physical security key.
  - A "session" is created with the user email, their source IP address and the time when they completed the web authentication